 By working in a cooperative partnership, the unique skills, capabilities, and experiences of the Center and the cooperator will be combined to offer an opportunity for each organization to further its goals.
 In their proposals, potential cooperators shall explicitly propose the respective roles and responsibilities of the Center and the cooperator.
-General areas of responsibilities that the Center has had in past projects include: development of spatial models and analyses to address the identified management needs; guidance in the development of socioeconomic information and analyses; design of GIS and HTML architectures; and compilation of final products onto CD-ROM or Internet sites.
-Any questions about appropriate roles for the Center can be directed to <Pace.Wilber@noaa.gov>.
-Cooperators are responsible for managing the project and coordinating with the Center; identifying the management needs that guide development of the characterization; identifying the information required to address the needs; developing and collecting the information (text, tables, graphics, charts, and maps) and tools (organizational structure and models) required to address the management needs; developing partnerships with other members of the resource management community; developing spatial data and metadata; determining how the products should be organized to maximize usefulness within the resource management community; and distributing the products to the coastal management community and conducting training in their use.
+General areas of responsibilities that the Center has had in past projects include training and one-to-one technical assistance to cooperator and their partners on project design and evaluation, logic model development, and performance metrics.
+Any questions about appropriate roles for the Center can be directed to Jan Kucklick at < Jan.Kucklick@noaa.gov >.

+Cooperators are responsible for managing the project and coordinating with the Center; identifying program-specific management needs that guide collection and analysis of the appropriate indicators; identifying the information required to address the needs; developing and collecting the information required to address the management needs; developing partnerships with other members of the resource management community; developing spatial data and metadata as appropriate; determining how the indicator information should be organized to maximize usefulness within their agency, and for aggregation with other states to help "tell the story" of the impacts of the CZMA; and distributing the indicator information to the coastal management community and NOAA.
 All proposals must follow this format by including the following sections: